Frequently Asked Questions

 We like to mix things up to keep it exciting, but a typical class will start off with a brief warm-up.
 Sometimes the warm up will be calisthenic-type movements.
 Other times it will be a functional warm up where we incorporate movements that will be used during the technique portion of the class.
 Then the bulk of the class will be spent performing techniques that the instructor demonstrates.
 The instructor will monitor and help you drill the moves correctly until you are able to perform them without help.
 Finally, the class will usually conclude with a period where you perform the same techniques but with increased intensity and potentially more resistance from your partner.
 This allows you to get accustomed to executing the movements against an active opponent.

-Yes, we offer several class options six days per week.
+Yes, we offer several class options throughout the week.
 In addition, we have a variety of membership options to accommodate different schedules and budgets.
-After you have checked out a few classes in your FREE trial period, we would be happy to sit down with you and walk through these options.
+After you have checked out your first FREE class, we would be happy to sit down with you and walk through these options.

 Unfortunately, at this time we do not have a youth program.
-We currently service adults (15 and up).
+We currently provide instruction for adults only (18 and up).
 We hope to have a youth program at some point in the future.

-We have members ranging from age 15 to those in their 50’s, and all ages in between.
+We have members ranging from age 18 to those in their 50’s, and all ages in between.
 Don’t let age hold you back from the many benefits martial arts has to offer.
-However, if you are under 18 and would like to try out our classes, please print out this Waiver, have a parent or guardian sign the bottom line and bring it with you when you are ready to participate.

 This answer is variable depending on an individual’s availability and fitness level.
 Like many sports, someone who practices more often, will typically improve faster.
 However, if you are not accustomed to this type of training or need to improve your fitness level, you might start off only training a couple days per week and then build up to more sessions as your body becomes adjusted to the new demands you’re placing on it.
 Also, some people might have a demanding schedule between family, work, or school.
 However at our gym, we help you improve at the pace that works best for your body and schedule.